Bed bugs vs carpet beetles

 Say Goodbye to Pest Problems for Good!

 Bed bugs bite but carpet beetles don’t.
-Bed bugs are known for feeding on the humans and animals within a household, especially bites in bed, leaving red bites on their arms, torso, neck or body as they drink in the middle of the night.
-These bites can be messy and irritated, and will often leave small blood spots on sheets and bedding.
+Bed bugs are known for feeding on the humans and animals within a household, leaving red bites on their arms, torso, neck or body as they drink in the middle of the night.
+These bites can become irritated, and will often leave small blood spots on sheets and bedding.

 Adult carpet beetles do not bite.
 When they’re outdoors they subsist on pollen, and if they manage to get indoors, they’re still more focused on feeding on carpet, wool and other natural materials.
 However, when they’re in their larval state they have small hairlike bristles on their skin that can provoke an allergic reaction to some humans.